 3. Xero Genesis

+Minimalism is the whole point of running sandals, and the Xero Genesis takes this to heart.
 These “barely-there” running sandals win our top spot for the lightest and thinnest things you could possibly put on your feet.

-You’ll really feel the ground beneath your feet wearing these shoes, but they still offer some protection with their 5.5mm non-marking soles.
+The groundfeel is second to none, but they still offer some protection with their 5.5mm non-marking soles.

 There are men’s and women’s options, which look very similar in design but differ in size and weight (but not by much).
 The men’s shoes weigh just 4.6 ounces each, while the women’s come in at just 4 ounces.